lrs102/symbios/README.md

 # Project Name

-A clean, modular Symfony application designed with Domain-Driven Design (DDD) principles and scalable architectural patterns.
+Symfony app designed with Domain-Driven Design (DDD) principles and scalable architectural patterns.

 ## Overview

-This project is built with the goal of maintaining a clear separation of concerns, modular design, and maintainability.
-The application is structured to align with principles of DDD and Clean Architecture, organizing business logic and technical concerns in a layered fashion.
+This project is my attempt at scaffolding out a app that rigidly follows DDD's best practices.
+It's built with the goal of maintaining a clear separation of concerns, modular design, and maintainability.

 ## Project Structure